-Why Is My Upstairs So Cold/Not Heating?
+Why Is My Upstairs Colder/Not Heating?

 To learn more about an HVAC zoning system in Palm Coast, call Cooks Air Conditioning and Heating Specialists.
-We’ve designed and installed customized home comfort plans for many community members and are happy to show how an HVAC zoning system could benefit your home.
+We’ve developed and installed customized home comfort plans for many community members and are happy to show how an HVAC zoning system could benefit your home.

 In addition to the upper story being hotter or colder than the rest of the house, another challenge in multi-floor homes is when the upstairs is more humid than the lower level.